vinayakkalra/vinayakkalra/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-Expert-yellow)
 ![Rust](https://img.shields.io/badge/Rust-Intermediate-lightgrey)

-A full stack developer with expertise in ReactJS, NodeJS, PHP and React Native and intermediate skills in Web3.
+A Lead with expertise in ReactJS, NodeJS, PHP and React Native and intermediate skills in Web3.
 Currently sharpening my skills in Web3, specifically smart contract development on Ethereum network.
 Founded [QuadB Technologies](https://github.com/quadbtech), a technical service provider firm, where we are now focused on building decentralized products for next generation to use.

 ### 🔭 I’m currently working on ...